-Young Welsh tenor, Robert Lewis comes from Mid Wales and his currently engaged in his third year on the B.Mus.
-Vocal Studies course at Guildhall School of Music and Drama in London under the tutelage of Adrian Thompson, one of Britain’s leading operatic character tenors.
+Young Welsh tenor, Robert Lewis is currently in his third year on the B.Mus.
+Vocal Studies course at Guildhall School of Music and Drama, London under the tutelage of Adrian Thompson, one of Britain’s leading operatic character tenors.

 Robert is a familiar face on Welsh Television.
 Recent appearances include a solo performance on ‘Dechrau Canu Dechrau Canmol’ and a concert featuring Ten Welsh Tenors.
 As part of the Osborne Roberts Scholarship prize Robert performed as a soloist at the North American Festival of Wales held in Calgary, Canada in September 2016.